 Instead of resorting only to otherness and "not my family, not my problem" attitudes; we need to recognize how problem evolving together makes us all better.
 Period.

-This, to us, is interpersonal evolution that goes with the Interpersonal Weather, at its finest.
+This, to us, is interpersonal evolution that goes with the Interpersonal Weather.

 Ignoring this is unnecessary enabling of ignorance and antisocial decision-making incongruence.